msf-ocba/HMIS-Dictionary/README.md

 #HMIS Dictionary
-(02/03/2017)
+(08/09/2017)

-Web application for DHIS2 (open source, medical information system developped by Oslo University - https://www.dhis2.org/) made to simplify user access the terminology associated with information collected by MSF OCBA.
+The HMIS Dictionary is made to simplify user access to terminology and details associated with the data model.
+The application counts 4 panels:
+- DataSets
+- Search (limited to the aggregated domain as of 1.0.0)
+- Programs
+- Custom 'Dossiers' (with additional configuration)

 NB: HMIS refers to Health Information Management System

 ##Panels

-- **Dossiers**: complies names, descriptions, etc. of data elements and indicators by service as medical reference for MSF OCBA HMIS users
+- **DataSets**: displays the list of sections, data elements and associated category combos
-- **Search**: a search tool to access directly any piece of medical reference within MSF OCBA HMIS
+- **Search**: a search tool to access directly data elements (aggregate domain) and indicators
+- **Programs**: displays the list of sections, data elements with optionSets, progam indicators, event reports and event charts
+- **Dossiers**: displays list of data sets and indicator groups by 'service'
-- **Admin**: administration of HMIS Dictionary App
+- **Admin**: configuration of the Dossiers panel and 'service' concept
-- **Graph**: graphical visualiser of MSF OCBA HMIS data model, in development...

 ##Configuration